Codium-ai/pr-agent/CONFIGURATION.md

 This is useful for debugging or experimenting with the different tools.

 ### Working from GitHub App (pre-built repo)
-When running PR-Agent from GitHub App, the default configuration file (`configuration.toml`) will be loaded.
+When running PR-Agent from GitHub App, the default configuration file (`configuration.toml`) will be initially loaded.

 #### GitHub app default tools
 The `[github_app]` section defines the GitHub app specific configurations.